stites/stites.io/posts/2018-11-02-hasktorch-release.md

 xor example found in Hasktorch's examples folder][xor-example].
-The example there walks through three solutions: an exact answer to solve XOR, manual calls to THNN combinators (useful to experiment with new AD frameworks), and a solution using backprop combinators -- which we discuss for the remainder of this post.*
+The example there walks through three solutions: an exact answer to solve XOR, manual calls to THNN combinators (useful to experiment with new AD frameworks), and a solution using backprop combinators.*

 [xor-example]: https://github.com/hasktorch/hasktorch/blob/master/examples/xor/Main.hs

-Taking an example out of [Deep Learning][deep-learning] (Goodfellow, Bengio, Courville), learning XOR is a task which cannot be solved linearly, but is made tractable with a simple two-layer nerual network with rectified linear unit (ReLU) activation.
-Furthermore, it is an excellent example for those who are new to neural architectures and concepts like backpropagation because a neural solution includes very few hyperparameters (nine in total), so it is possible to follow along with pen and paper so that you understand what is taking place.
+Taking an example out of [Deep Learning][deep-learning] (Goodfellow, Bengio, Courville), learning XOR is a task which cannot be solved linearly, but is made tractable with a simple two-layer neural network.
+Furthermore, it is an excellent example for those who are new to neural architectures and concepts like backpropagation because it includes very few hyperparameters (nine in total), so it is possible to follow along with pen and paper.

-To refresh your memory XOR, or "exclusive or," can be best illustrated with the following truth table:
+To refresh your memory XOR, or "exclusive or," can be illustrated with the following truth table: